 States have obligations to take actions, separately and jointly through international cooperation, to respect, promote and fulfil children’s rights.
 Article 4 of the Convention emphasizes that implementation of the Convention is a cooperative exercise for the States of the world, and the full realization of children’s rights under the Convention is in part contingent on how States interact.
 Climate change clearly represents an archetypal example of a global threat to children’s rights that requires States to work together, calling for “the widest possible cooperation by all countries and their participation in an effective and appropriate international response”.
 The obligations of international cooperation of each State depends in part on its situation.
 In the climate context, such responsibilities are appropriately tailored to take account of the historical emissions of greenhouse gas and respective capabilities and challenges of States, while requiring technical and financial assistance from high-income States to developing States, consistent with article 4 of the Convention.

-In particular, high-income States should support adaptation and mitigation efforts in developing countries by facilitating the transfer of green technologies, and by contributing to financing climate mitigation and adaptation, in line with their internationally agreed climate finance goals.
+In particular, high-income States should support adaptation and mitigation efforts in developing countries by facilitating the rapid phase out of fossil fuels via the transfer of green technologies, and by contributing to financing the transition from fossil fuel-based economies to economies based on the use and adoption of renewable, sustainable, localized sources of energy, climate mitigation and adaptation, in line with their internationally agreed climate finance goals.
 The Convention should form the framework for States’ international mitigation and adaptation strategies, cooperation and financial support.
 The climate-related programmes of donor States should be rights-based, while States that receive international climate finance and assistance should allocate a substantive part of that aid specifically to children.
 Implementation guidelines of the Paris Agreement with respect to both adaptation and mitigation action should be reviewed and updated to take into account the child rights obligations of States.

 States should ensure that adaptation and mitigation measures supported by international climate finance mechanisms and international organizations respect and protect children’s rights, including through the integration of standards and procedures to assess the risk of harm to children in conjunction with new climate-related projects, and to take measures to mitigate risks of such harm in compliance with the Convention and the Optional Protocols.
 States should furthermore cooperate to support the establishment and implementation of procedures and mechanisms to provide access to effective remedies for violations of children’s rights in this context.

-States should cooperate in good faith in the establishmentof global responses addressing climate-related loss and damage suffered by the most vulnerable countries, paying particular attention to safeguarding the rights of children in light of their specific vulnerabilities to climate-related risks, and addressing the devastating impact of both sudden- and slow-onset forms of climate disruption on children and their communities.
+States, in particular high-income states and historic emitters, should cooperate in good faith in the establishment and funding of global responses addressing climate-related loss and damage suffered by the most vulnerable countries, paying particular attention to safeguarding the rights of children in light of their specific vulnerabilities to climate-related risks, and addressing the devastating impact of both sudden- and slow-onset forms of climate disruption on children and their communities.

 VI.
 Climate change